danyelfreir/VLN2-H42/RequirementAnalysis/Usecases.md

 Postcondition: Items are ordered by price or highest current bid
 Trigger: The user wishes to order items by name to have better or different overview of the items listed Main success scenario:
-    1. The user orders the items available in ascending or descending order by clicking the order by name option
+    1. The user orders the items available in ascending or descending order by clicking the order by price option
 Extensions: None